 Functionalist Explanation, Social Stratification, Social Inequality, Social Structures, Labeling Theory

-Structural functionalism is a perspective used to analyze societies and their
+Structural functionalism is a perspective used in the analysis of societies and

-component features that focuses on their mutual integration and interconnection.
-Structural
+their component features, focusing on their mutual integration and interconnection.

 Structural functionalism was a theoretical school in